Layer7-Community/Utilities/gateway-init-container-examples/readme.md

 ### Folder Format
 These initContainers work in conjunction with a script the Gateway Helm Chart provides that runs on the Container Gateway.

 - Enabled with the following flag in the Gateway values file.
-The cleanup flag removes the contents in /opt/docker/custom before exiting.

 ```
 boostrap:
   script:
     enabled: true
-  cleanup: true
 ```
 ##### All files, whether loaded in dynamically or simply copied will need to follow this folder structure.